-The Division of Orthopedic Surgery at Mayo Clinic in Arizona treats between 7,000 and 10,000 patients annually.
-Their treatment includes:
+The Department of Orthopedic Surgery at Mayo Clinic's campus in Arizona treats between 7,000 and 10,000 patients annually.
+Treatments include:

 - Bone and joint infections

 - Total joint replacement of the hip and knee